tasos-m/Regression-Fuzzy-Systems/README.md

 # Computational Intelligence - Regression Assignment
-In this assignment, fuzzy TSK models are built to fit nonlineaar, multivariable functions, in order to solve regression problem.
+In this assignment, fuzzy TSK models are built to fit nonlinear, multivariable functions, in order to solve regression problem.

 ## Part 1
 The first part of the assignment is about the training process and the evaluation of four models.